atomjoy/py2fa/README.md

 # Google Authenticator in Python
-Desktop Python Google Authenticator script with json secrets.
+Google Authenticator desktop GUI and script application in Python with JSON secrets.

 ## How to
 Install python3 and module